7 use cases for product teams

 With a growing emphasis on designers and developers collaborating more closely and earlier in the process, product prototyping can provide a great deal of clarity and shared understanding throughout a team.
 In the case of code-based prototypes, designers and developers literally have to work together to produce this initial artifact, so speaking the same language from the start is critical, and debates around an approach or constraint happen in real time.
 The team is on the same page from the outset, and the process can start to become streamlined.
 With design-led prototypes, developers can review and vet a concept quickly, pointing out any issues that would prohibit a specific approach or treatment.
 In our experience, even the most technical engineers are still visual and benefit from seeing and walking through a product from a user’s perspective.

-Before fully redesigning a product
+Before a full product redesign

 You’ve probably noticed that some of your favorite web and native applications occasionally change how they look and work with regard to navigation or interaction patterns.
 How did these companies validate such decisions before developing and releasing these updates?
 One method is to constantly collect user feedback over time, recording and weighing the issues that are the most desirable and feasible to redesign or add to a product.
 Some companies like Amazon and YouTube do this subtly over time without ever presenting a totally different interface to their users.
 Others fully redesign, while yet a third approach is splitting off into a new version of a product and allowing users to try it without forcing them to abandon their existing solution.